Tribe.net: Ownership

 Tribe Networks, the original company behind tribe.net, was formerly privately owned, financed largely with venture capital.
 Tribe partnered with the Washington Post and Knight Ridder.
 In 2006, a new company called Utah Street Networks was formed to buy the assets of Tribe Networks and continue operation of the site.
-This transition was largely transparent to the users of the site, but largely coincides with the "taking back Tribe" message posted by Mr. Pincus.
+This transition was largely transparent to the users of the site, but largely coincides with the "taking back Tribe" message posted by Pincus.

 In March 2007, Cisco Systems announced their acquisition of Tribe Networks' technology assets.

 In November 2008, Utah Street turned over management of tribe to New Systems Associates, a group of users who planned to stabilize the site and expand its services.
 New Systems attempted to rewrite the Tribe software so that it would no longer need to license it from Cisco.
-Once that was complete, Pincus was to transfer the assets to New Systems, Carolyn Anhalt, the company’s director of development and technical support, told the Black Rock Beacon in 2015.
+Once that was complete, Pincus was to transfer the assets to New Systems, Carolyn Anhalt, the company's director of development and technical support, told the Black Rock Beacon in 2015.

 In 2010, the combination of a dispute with contract programmers and the loss of advertising from a major server that objected to pornographic content on the site derailed the rewrite.
 The site suffered from spotty service as its software became increasingly incompatible with current technology.